psychemedia/storytelling-notes/time.md

 ...
 This defence was dismissed.
 Lord Goddard held:
-‘If an Act is said to come into force on January 1, it comes into force on the day which is January 1 in the particular place where the Act has to be applied.
+'If an Act is said to come into force on January 1, it comes into force on the day which is January 1 in the particular place where the Act has to be applied.
 I can well understand that if an offence were committed in the Western Atlantic the Act might not be in force  there on the same day as it would in London because the date might still be December 31 there, but the fact that it became January 1 in Hong Kong a few hours before the clock would actually show January 1 in England does not make any difference.
 As the Act comes into force on January 1, 1957, in Hong Kong, it comes into force on the day which is January 1 in Hong Kong.
 Therefore, this point fails and the appeal is dismissed.

 ```